US offers no concessions in response to Russia on Ukraine

 But he indicated Russia wouldn’t wait forever.
 “We won’t allow our proposals to be drowned in endless discussions,” he said.

+On Wednesday, the U.S. urged Americans in Ukraine to consider leaving, saying the security situation “continues to be unpredictable due to the increased threat of Russian military action and can deteriorate with little notice.”

+In 2014, following the ouster of a Kremlin-friendly president in Kyiv, Moscow annexed Ukraine’s Crimean Peninsula and threw its weight behind a separatist insurgency in the country’s eastern industrial heartland.
+Fighting between Ukrainian forces and Russia-backed rebels has killed over 14,000 people, and efforts to reach a settlement have stalled.

-In another development, presidential advisers from Russia, Ukraine, France and Germany met for more than five hours in Paris on Wednesday over the long-running conflict in the eastern part of the country between Moscow-backed separatists.
+Envoys from Russia, Ukraine, France and Germany met Wednesday for more than five hours in Paris on the separatist conflict.
 Although there was no breakthrough, they promised to meet for new talks in two weeks in Berlin.

-The French president’s office said in a statement after the talks that the parties support “unconditional respect” for a cease-fire in eastern Ukraine.
+The French president’s office said afterward in a statement that the parties support “unconditional respect” for a cease-fire in eastern Ukraine.

-The talks focused on the 2015 Minsk peace agreement aimed at ending the conflict, and the statement didn’t address the current concerns about a Russian invasion.
+The talks focused on the 2015 Minsk peace agreement aimed at ending the conflict, and the statement didn’t address the current concerns about a Russian invasion of Ukraine.

+“Those are different issues, and we didn’t discuss it,” said Kremlin envoy Dmitry Kozak.

-Ukrainian representative Andriy Yermak said the meeting went hours longer than expected and marked the first real advance in talks since December 2019.
-He said the talked organized by the French and Germans were crucial “even when things were not so tense and now we know it more than ever.”
+Ukrainian representative Andriy Yermak said the meeting marked the first real advance in talks since December 2019.
+He said the talks organized by the French and Germans were crucial “even when things were not so tense, and now we know it more than ever.”

+Kozak said varying interpretations of the Minsk agreement have remained a major stumbling block.
+He said the the four parties will make another attempt to reach consensus on the issue in two weeks.

+Kozak reaffirmed that Russia isn’t a party to the conflict and emphasized that Ukraine is reluctant to engage in talks with separatists as stipulated in the Minsk document.
+He said there has been no progress on key aspects of the agreement that Ukraine must grant special status to the rebel regions, followed by elections.

 Isachenkov reported from Moscow.
-Yuras Karmanau in Kyiv, Ukraine, and Lorne Cook in Brussels contributed.
+Yuras Karmanau in Kyiv, Ukraine, Lorne Cook in Brussels and Lori Hinnant and Sylvie Corbet in Paris contributed.

 Caption